postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 [![api schema add](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Schema-Editor2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Schema-Editor2.png)

 Click **Generate Collection** to generate a collection from this schema.
 After the collection is generated, it is not automatically linked to an API.
-You can go ahead and link the collection explicitly to an API or any specific version of your API.
+You should link the collection explicitly to an API or any of its specific versions.
 Note that currently there is no option to delete the schema.

 #### Importing a file